If you wear perfume, you’re probably well familiar with its scent. But are you familiar with all the ingredients that make up your favorite fragrance?

 What Is Perfume Made Of?

-Before perfumes are made, the raw materials and ingredients must first be gathered.
-Perfumes are made from a mixture of natural ingredients such as resins, leaves, flowers and spices as well as animal musk like the ones we just discussed.
+Before fragrances are made, the raw materials and ingredients must first be gathered.
+Perfumes and body powders are made from a mixture of natural ingredients such as resins, leaves, flowers and spices as well as animal musk like the ones we just discussed.

 Since not all ingredients are readily available, perfume makers often produce synthetic chemicals in laboratories to replicate the scents.
 When manufacturing a fragrance, perfume makers consider each of the ingredients and how they can be used to balance and enhance each other.